 The European Union aims to be an area of freedom, security and justice, without internal frontiers.
-Europeans need to feel confident that, wherever they move within EU, their freedom and their security are well protected, in full compliance with the Union's values, including the rule of law and fundamental rights.
+Europeans should feel confident that wherever they move within the EU, their freedom and their security are well protected.

-On 24 July 2020, the European Commission adopted a new EU Security Union Strategy for the period 2020 to 2025, focusing on priority areas where the EU can bring value to support Member States in fostering security for those living in Europe.
-From combatting terrorism and organised crime, to preventing and detecting hybrid threats and increasing the resilience of critical infrastructure, to promoting cybersecurity and fostering research and innovation, the strategy lays out the tools and measures to be developed over the next 5 years to ensure security in our physical and digital environment.
+On 24 July 2020, the European Commission adopted a new EU Security Union Strategy for the period 2020 to 2025.
+From combatting terrorism and organised crime, to preventing and detecting hybrid threats and increasing the resilience of critical infrastructure, to promoting cybersecurity and fostering research and innovation, the strategy lays out tools and measures to be developed over the next 5 years to ensure security in our physical and digital environment.

 One of the four priorities of the Security Union Strategy is “Protecting Europeans from terrorism and organised crime”.
-The Strategy announces the adoption of a Counter-Terrorism Agenda for the EU in 2021, together with renewed action to prevent and counter radicalisation.
+The Strategy announces the adoption of a Counter Terrorism Agenda for the EU, together with renewed action to prevent and counter radicalisation.

 Following the 2015 Charlie Hebdo attack, the Commission proposed in its European Agenda on Security to establish a European Counter Terrorism Centre (ECTC) to improve the exchange of information and the operational support to Member States' investigators.
-Within Europol – the EU Agency for law enforcement cooperation – the ECTC pools specialised resources, expertise and information (on foreign terrorist fighters, explosives, firearms, financial intelligence, online propaganda) to support Member States' law enforcement counterterrorism units.
+Within Europol, the EU Agency for law enforcement cooperation, the ECTC pools specialised resources, expertise and information on foreign terrorist fighters, explosives, firearms, financial intelligence and online propaganda to support Member States' law enforcement counterterrorism units.

 The adoption of the European Agenda on Security on 28 April 2015, built on the actions undertaken under the previous internal security strategy, thus ensuring consistent and continued action.